rtkaczyk/inslick/doc/userguide.md

 ### Optional/Nullable Values

 Care should be taken when using `Option` values, which correspond to nullable columns.
-The result of the following query may unintuitive, in that rows where the specified value `IS NULL` will not be returned:
+The result of the following query may be unintuitive, in that rows where the specified value is `NULL` will not be returned:

 ```sql
 SELECT * FROM customer WHERE name IN ('Tyler', 'Marla', NULL)